ScrollPrize/scrollprize-website/docs/09_faq.md

 There might be some effect of indentation of the writing instrument, but it’s probably not very significant.
 The thought has generally been that any indentation effect would be even smaller than ink w.r.t. the scan resolution and maybe not significant when compared against the natural relief of the papyrus fibers.
 However, this has not been explored in detail on this type of material (look at the paper "Revisiting the Jerash Silver Scroll" for work on an etched metal scroll), so we don’t know for sure.

 It could be worthwhile to try to reverse engineer what machine learning models are seeing, so that perhaps we can see it more directly.
 Perhaps this could influence other ink detection methods or future scanning efforts.

+In some cases, the ink is thick enough to show up clearly in the CT images.
+In these instances, the ink has a cracked surface, like mud that has cracked after drying.

 ### Does segmenting and flattening need to happen before ink detection?